 A sample of private (as opposed to public) firms may also offer a stronger test of agency conflicts related to ownership structure and family relationships.
 As we discuss in more detail in Section 3, prior research sometimes provides conflicting evidence or conflicting predictions for the impact of ownership structures and family relationships on agency conflicts.
-Our study provides a potentially strong setting for testing agency conflicts because private firms exhibit greater variation in ownership characteristics and family relationships.
-Public firms are much more homogeneous, including wide-spread ownership, relatively low CEO ownership, and fewer family ties between managers and shareholders and between managers and board members.
+Our study provides a potentially strong setting for testing agency conflicts because private firms exhibit heterogeneous ownership characteristics and family relationships.
+Public firms are more homogeneous, including wide-spread ownership, relatively low CEO ownership, and fewer family ties between managers and shareholders and between managers and board members.
 Private firms offer interesting ownership structures that potentially increase our understanding of the relation between agency conflicts and the supply of auditor effort.
-For example, private firms show considerable variation in ownership by a second largest shareholder.
-This allows us to provide a meaningful test of the impact of agency conflicts among shareholders (i.e., monitoring of the largest shareholder by selected (e.g., Carcello, Neal, Palmrose, and Scholz 2011; Firth 1999; Beattie and Fearnley 1995).
-For our sample of smaller private firms, the CEO is expected to have a greater influence on auditor selection because the boards are typically smaller, CEO ownership is common (the CEO owns shares in 78% of our sample firms), and the largest owner often is related to the CEO.
+For example, private firms show considerable variation in ownership percentages by second largest shareholders.
+This allows us to provide a meaningful test of the impact of agency conflicts among shareholders (i.e., monitoring of largest shareholders by typically smaller, CEO ownership is common (the CEO owns shares in 78% of our sample firms), and the largest owner often is related to the CEO.

-the second largest shareholder).
-Private firms also show greater variation in their choice of auditor.
-Nearly all public firms opt for a Big 4 auditor, limiting the ability to draw conclusions from tests of signaling through demand for a high-quality auditor.
+second largest shareholders).
+Private firms also show greater variation in their choice of auditor (only 18.1 percent choose a Big 4 auditor).
+Nearly all public firms opt for a Big 4 auditor, limiting the ability to empirically test signaling through demand for a high-quality auditor.